Mars190/speedtyper.dev/NOTES.md

 ### General
-- `/dwocs` directory?
+- `/docs` directory?
 - Split CONTRIBUTING.md into docs for backend and frontend
-- Setup: use nvm, build-options, yarn docker
+- Setup: use nvm, yarn 4.7, build-options, docker
 - Tests?
 - Go from packages/front&backend to /frontend & /backend

 ### Backend (NestJS)
-- Updating all dependencies (Main ones are NestJS)
 - Add eslint after update
 - Use `Logging` instead of `console.log()`